DevicePilot/devicepilot-js/README.md

 ### APIs

-* `dp.post`: takes a telemetryObject and post it to DevicePilot
+* `dp.post`: takes a telemetry record or an array of records and posts it to DevicePilot
-* `dp.kpi.getResults`: takes a KPI ID and returns the results
+* `dp.kpi.getResults`: takes a KPI identifier and returns its current results

 ### Examples